 THE WEDGE

 Jazz dominated American culture for decades.
 The music never declined.
-The infrastructure did.
+The infrastructure did — and AI is the chance to rebuild it for musicians.

-The problem is three forces compounding on each other: the dopamine architecture that trained everyone to believe posting is marketing, the fragmentation of digital labor across a dozen platforms, and the total absence of infrastructure built for this tradition.
+The problem is three forces compounding on each other: the dopamine architecture that trained everyone to believe posting is marketing, the fragmentation of digital labor across a dozen platforms, and the absence of infrastructure built for this tradition.
 The venue doesn't repost.
 The booker checks follower count before listening.
 The student who needs a teacher can't find one because the algorithm was optimized for cooking videos, not Giant Steps.
-Every platform takes.
-No platform builds.
-The artist is the product, the content, and the customer — simultaneously — and owns none of the machinery.
+The artist is asked to be the product, the content, and the customer — simultaneously — while owning none of the machinery.

 The Department of Jazz is the operating system built for the people who built the tradition.